 Storing data at a central server not only leads to a violation of user privacy but also poses a risk of releasing other personal data as well.

 It is more difficult to handle large volumes of data for start-ups and companies that couldn’t afford to allocate maximum resources to enhancing model accuracy.
 AI and ML applications work on simple logic.
 The more data you provide for training the better the model prediction will be.
 Without data, there will be less adaptability and low accuracy in models, which are neither preferable to users nor organizations.

 These challenges are addressed by adopting Federated Learning.
 The two major challenges like an increase in the number of devices the data are collected from.
 Secondly growing concerned over data privacy.
 Federated Learning (decentralized Machine Learning) can help engineers design improved AI systems to collect data that is being aggregated from mobile and edge devices to enhance the user experience without compromising on user privacy parameters.

 How Does it Work?

-In a Federated Learning framework, many devices- also called nodes or clients collect data from their remote part of their network.
+In a Federated Learning framework, many devices- also called nodes or clients collect data from the remote part of their network.
 Each node updates the newest information to the central model or model updates to a data server, which creates an aggregate ML-trained system for all the nodes involved.
 Where every node trains the same ML model architecture independently.
-As data is never shared or uploaded to the server which prevents data leakage.
+As data is never shared or uploaded to the server it prevents data leakage.
 FL model roots for continual ML development, where it is constantly improved and updated into a better system.